Scientific Name

 How to Grow and Care

 Choose a location that gets full sun and has well-draining soil.
-During the spring and summer, water Cleistocactus when the top inch (2.5 cm) of soil dries.
-During the fall, reduce watering to every five weeks if the ground dries out.
+Water Cleistocactus when the top inch (2.5 cm) of soil dries during the spring and summer.
+Reduce watering to every five weeks during the fall if the ground dries out.
 In winter, keep your cactus dry, or the moist ground combined with the cool temperatures and dormancy may cause the roots to rot.
 Fertilize with a low-nitrogen fertilizer during the active growth period.
-A slow-release fertilizer applied in the spring will be sufficient for the whole year.
+A slow-release fertilizer applied in the spring will be sufficient for the year.

 Learn more at How to Grow and Care for Cleistocactus.